Writers Read Series 2013:

 This is the second this year in our Albany Writers Read series, sponsored by the School of English and Media Studies on Massey's Palmerston North, Wellington, and Albany campuses, and co-hosted in Auckland by the College of Humanities and Social Sciences.

-John will read from and discuss his more recent creative work, followed by a brief question and answer session.
-Light refreshments will be provided.
+Sue has a background in journalism and speechwriting.
+She will read from and discuss her recent creative work, followed by a brief question and answer session.

 Contact Person for this event: